GridSteer/t-recs-sample-executables/README.md

 ## Introduction

 T-RECS is a software testbed for multi-agent real-time control of electric grids.
-This project contains some *sample* executables that are needed to run T-RECS.
+This project contains some *sample* executables that you can use with T-RECS.

 ## Install